Details

 Trail Overview

-The Natchaug Trail traverses the James L. Goodwin and Natchaug State Forests.
-Together with the Nipmuck State Forest, Yale Forest, and several large private tracts, they combine to form one of the largest areas of contiguous forest in southern New England supporting a large variety of wildlife.
+The Natchaug Trail traverses the James L. Goodwin State Forest and Natchaug State Forest.
+Together with the Nipmuck State Forest, Yale Myers Forest, and several large private tracts, they combine to form one of the largest areas of contiguous forest in southern New England supporting a large variety of wildlife.

 History is abundant along the trail as it passes near old CCC Camp Fernow (1933-42) and through General Nathaniel Lyon Memorial Park (the first General to be killed in the Civil War).
 A short northern section also coincides with the Old Connecticut Path traveled in the 1630s by settlers (driving over 100 cattle) from the Boston area to the Hartford area in one of the first major inland migrations of America by European settlers.